3 min read

 Buy me a coffee, a moment of peace, or just help me keep screaming into the void.
 Either way, it’s greatly appreciated.

-Heather P. is an essayist and longtime ghostwriter publishing unapologetic stories about trauma, reinvention, and the absurdity of real life.
+Heather P. is an essayist and longtime ghostwriter publishing darkly funny, brutally honest stories about trauma, resilience, and healing.